 Unfortunately, the College Board doesn't appear to have released any official complete AP English Language and Composition practice exams, so I have nothing to link to here.
-However, you can probably find at least one entire past exam by Googling "AP Language complete released exam" or similar variations on that.
+However, you might be able to find at least one entire past exam by Googling "AP Language complete released exam" or similar variations on that.
 Make sure any AP Language and Composition released exams you get this way have answer keys, though!

 You might also ask your AP teacher if she has any copies of old AP exams you can use for practice.
 AP teachers can purchase past exams from the College Board that students don't have access to.
 She may not be able to let you take them home, but even then you could be allowed to use them in a supervised setting.

 Released Free-Response Questions

 The College Board has posted years and years worth of past AP Language and Composition free-response questions that are at your disposal for practice purposes.
 However, only the tests from 2007-onward include the same three question types that are on the test currently.
 (And again remember that the rubrics for grading these questions have changed, even though the questions themselves haven't.)
 Earlier tests include two rhetorical analysis questions instead of a synthesis question.

 Sample Questions From the "AP Course and Exam Description"